project-oak/oak/docs/remote-attestation.md

    - TEE platform provider that can confirm authenticity of the TEE Platform firmware keys using its root key
    - Client must have the TEE Provider's root public key
-   - It’s important to note that the Provider is an external server (i.e. belongs to Intel or AMD)
+   - It’s important to note that the TEE Provider is an external server (i.e. belongs to Intel or AMD)

 The complete workflow of the Remote Attestation protocol looks as follows: